dotnet/docs/docs/standard/library-guidelines/cross-platform-targeting.md

 ## Multi-targeting

 Sometimes you need to access framework-specific APIs from your libraries.
-The best way to do this is by using multi-targeting, which builds your project for multiple frameworks rather than for just one.
+The best way to call framework-specific APIs is using multi-targeting, which builds your project for many frameworks rather than for just one.

-In order to shield your consumers from having to build for multiple frameworks too you should always strive to have a .NET Standard output plus one or more framework-specific outputs.
-All outputs will be packaged inside a single NuGet package, allowing consumers to reference the same package and let NuGet pick the appropriate implementation.
+To shield your consumers from having to build for individual frameworks, you should strive to have a .NET Standard output plus one or more framework-specific outputs.
+With multi-targeting, all assemblies are packaged inside a single NuGet package.
+Consumers can then reference the same package and NuGet will pick the appropriate implementation.
 Your .NET Standard library serves as the fall-back library that is used everywhere, except for the cases where your NuGet package offers a framework-specific implementation.
-This enables you to use conditional compilation in your code in order to call framework-specific APIs.
+Multi-targeting allows you to use conditional compilation in your code and call framework-specific APIs.

 ![NuGet package with multiple assemblies](./media/nuget-package-multiple-assemblies.png "NuGet package with multiple assemblies")